espressif/developer-portal/content/blog/registry-writing-i2c-component/index.md

 ## Using the component

 This is the time for testing the published component.
 For that, we will use the component published for this article, the [SHTC3](https://components.espressif.com/components/pedrominatel/shtc3/).
+After your own component is published, you can use the same approach.

 On the component page, you will see the command from the `idf.py` to add the component to your project.
 In this case: